UTA-REST/PyBoltz/README.md

 source setup.sh

-this should compile all of the Cython and add the path to your PYTHONPATH so you can access the libaries for anywhere. once compiled run the template Test-Magboltz.py
+This should compile all of the Cython and add the path to your PYTHONPATH so you can access the libaries for anywhere.
+This will take a few minuets the first time.
+Once compiled run the template Test-Magboltz.py

 python Test-Magboltz.py